uwplse/Cassius/README.md

 not work, and VizAssert is running into errors.
 (See below.)
 On the paper evaluation machine, 51 FWTs passed this stage; reviewers may see a different number due to different machine speed (affecting timeouts) or different fonts (affecting the rendering).
-We believe that numbers in the 40–60 range are sufficiently close to achieve comparable results in the remainder of the artifact evaluation.
+The authors believe that numbers in the 40–60 range are sufficiently close to achieve comparable results in the remainder of the artifact evaluation.